 Matt Smith has led comics workshops at schools, art galleries and comic conventions across the world.
-He has taken his workshops to Canada, Kuwait, the United Arab Emirates, and Mexico.
+He has taken his workshops to Canada, Kuwait, the United Arab Emirates, Ethiopia and Mexico.

 Matt's comic workshops entertain and engage participants of all ages and writing and drawing abilities.
 Matt offers interactive, enthusiastic lessons with plenty of hands on activities.
 These lessons focus on literacy and personal expression.

 One of Matt’s core beliefs is that you don’t need to be a great artist to make illustrations or comics!
 His favourite mini lesson is the Ten Minute Art Lesson which “illustrates” how comics and illustrations are more about communication than artistic and anyone can draw a comic!